Reviews You Can Rely On

 Our Analysis and Test Results

 The F80 lacks the immersive tech of some of the fancier models we've tested, but it can be used without a subscription or Wi-Fi.
 The relatively large hood is fairly simple, with easy-to-use shortcuts, buttons, and programs, while the 10.1" display keeps track of your workout.
 The Android-powered display allows you to save multiple user profiles, track your progress, and store your user settings.
-The console has built-in speakers that are Bluetooth and Wi-Fi enabled, allowing you to stream music.
+The console features built-in Bluetooth and Wi-Fi speakers, enabling you to stream music.
 The F80 will also allow you to mirror a phone or tablet to its screen, letting you enjoy your own media through its display.
 Built-in fans don't move much air, but the tablet holder is perfectly positioned.
-For users wishing to eschew the subscription model classes or want to bring their own classes to a quality machine, the F80 could be a great choice.
+For users wishing to eschew the subscription model classes or want to bring their classes to a quality machine, the F80 could be a great choice.

 Our search for the best treadmill has filled our testing lab at times.
 The Sole F80 commercial-sized machine sometimes feels too large, and reaching the screen can be difficult for smaller users.